-Some discussion about filling the office of Governor-General has been sidetracked by desired diversity outcomes being advanced in isolation from longstanding key issues.
+Some discussion about how to find suitable Governor-Generals has been sidetracked by desired diversity outcomes being advanced in isolation from longstanding key issues.
 Particularly by not acknowledging the skill sets needed and the effects this requirement can have in limiting the pool of qualified and available candidates.
-Moreover, it doesn't help broaden and diversify the pool of talent by complaining about a retired general (especially one who is a state governor) becoming Governor-General, without acknowledging why judges and generals have often been considered so suitable.
+Moreover, it doesn't help broaden and diversify the pool of talent by complaining about a retired general (especially one who has been a successful and popular state governor) becoming Governor-General, without acknowledging why judges and generals have often been considered so suitable.
 Understanding what makes judges and generals particularly suitable in terms of non-partisanship, and replicating and institutionalising such strengths and cultural influences in other professions and backgrounds, is surely the best path to achieving real diversity.

-Much comment is looking at the selection pool for Governor-General backwards.
+Much comment has looked at the selection pool for Governor-General backwards.